 Climate change poses particular risks to the stability of the financial system.
 This is an area of increasing regulatory focus from the Bank of England and the PRA.
 Banks are expected to establish robust risk management frameworks, systems and controls to manage their financial risks arising from climate change.
 The main risk area to the Bank arising from climate change is the impact on credit risk.
-The Board's Risk and Compliance Committee has established a Climate Risk Management Policy and Risk Appetite Statement setting out the Bank's high-level approach, which is embedded at departmental level.
-In 2019, the Bank rolled out a climate risk management scorecard and methodology for the business and credit risk teams to assess individual counterparties.
+The Board's Risk and Compliance Committee has established a Climate Risk Management Policy, Risk Appetite Statement and Climate Strategy setting out the Bank's high-level approach and risk limits.
+Climate risk management is also embedded at departmental level.In 2019, the Bank rolled out a climate risk management scorecard and methodology for the business and credit risk teams to assess individual counterparties.
 The climate scorecard assessment is part of new and existing credit reviews for customers within scope, so that applications to the Credit Committee include a climate risk assessment to inform decision-making.
-Also, since 2021 the individual scorecards have been aggregated into a Bank-wide climate risk heatmap that is part of the climate-related management information seen by the Risk and Compliance Committee.
+The individual scorecards are aggregated into a Bank-wide climate risk heatmap that is part of the climate-related management information seen by the Risk and Compliance Committee.

 In 2022, the Bank engaged external advisors to conduct a Climate Risk stress testing exercise using the same static-balance-sheet approach and scenarios as the Bank of England's 2021-2022 Climate Biennial Exploratory (CBES) exercise.
 The external assessment of the Bank's climate vulnerabilities broadly triangulated with our own internal assessment based on the climate scorecard aggregation, indicating that the vast majority of credit exposures in the Bank are Low Risk and none are High Risk.
-In 2023 the Bank continued to develop its in-house capabilities and expertise, with external support.
-The Bank is now developing more bespoke and realistic climate scenarios and stress testing, as well as risk limits, customer engagement, data strategy, carbon footprinting, etc.
+The Bank continues to develop its risk management framework, in-house capabilities and expertise, with external support where required.

-The Bank has appointed the Chief Risk Officer as the Senior Manager with responsibility for this area and continues to make progress on the maturity of its Climate Risk Management framework, with ongoing Executive Committee, Risk and Compliance Committee and Board engagement, oversight and input into strategic plans as well as risk management.
+The Bank has appointed the CRO as the Senior Manager with responsibility for this area and continues to make progress on the maturity of its Climate Risk Management framework, with on-going Executive Committee, Risk and Compliance Committee and Board engagement, oversight and input into strategic plans as well as risk management.